Andrei0872/my-dev-notes/notebooks/rollup/modules.md

 ## External Modules

 * you can provide an array of `RegExp`/ids(full paths maybe) for the `InputOptions.external` option
+* it is a module that does not have other dependencies

 ## Other relevant entities